Behaviour Problems in a Child: Could it Be a Sign of Abuse?

 This is the 12th article in my Karma from Smearing Sri Chinmoy series.
 It shows how my karma for smearing Sri Chinmoy to some of his disciples included my daughter’s mother defaming me to my daughter, resulting in serious behaviour problems which I and others had to deal with.

-A lot of what Part 1 (The Wind’s Divine Melody) of my book (The Struggle Within) is about is my karma for naughty, vengeful behaviour.
+A lot of what Part 1 (The Wind’s Divine Melody) of my spiritual journey book (The Struggle Within) is about is my karma for naughty, vengeful behaviour.

 Because I felt humiliated (mistakenly, I should add, by Sri Chinmoy, my guru) — and because my pride was being smashed — I decided that this was too agitating for my ego for me to simply surrender to.
 So, I deliberately misbehaved in retaliation.
 I drank booze and did other things I felt Sri Chinmoy would not like, often as a way of “getting him back.”
 As I result, I developed momentum in the wrong direction and urges to drink (but that is a topic for another post).

 Lo and behold, I ended up with a beautiful child who did the exact same thing to me.
 She deliberately did things that were bothersome, things she knew I would not like, things that would make me angry — not out of retaliation, but because her mother was getting her to keep secrets.
 In fact, she was still doing it even at age fourteen.